it985/my-stars/README.md

 *   [snorpey/jpg-glitch](https://github.com/snorpey/jpg-glitch) - glitch images with jpg encoding

-*   [cryptii/cryptii](https://github.com/cryptii/cryptii) - Web app and framework offering modular conversion, encoding and encryption
+*   [cryptii/cryptii](https://github.com/cryptii/cryptii) - A web app for modular conversion, encoding, and encryption, all performed directly in your browser with no server interaction

 *   [miroslavpejic85/mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 WebRTC - P2P - Simple, Secure, Fast Real-Time Video Conferences Up to 8k and 60fps, compatible with all browsers and platforms.